sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

     VBoxManage modifyvm "minix" --natpf1 "guestssh,tcp,,2222,,22"

-It is important that you chose a port number larger than 1024 for host since administrative rights are required by virtualbox to listen for ports below 1024 (here we choose 2222).
-Also please dont use 22 for host since it will only end up in looping back into your own system.
+It is important that you chose a port number larger than 1024 for host since administrative right is required by virtualbox to listen for ports below 1024 (here we choose 2222).
+Also please dont use port 22 for host since it will only end up in loop back.

 ###Installing openssh in MINIX